sf-wdi-22-23/install_fest/mac_dev_tools.md

 ### Confirm Install

 1. To check whether git is installed on your system, run the Terminal command `which git`.
+The `which` Terminal command shows where on your computer a Terminal command is installed.
 The output should be a directory path like `/usr/bin/git`; this is where git is installed on your machine.
+If you don't see any output at all, git is not installed on your computer.

 1. If you do not have git installed, run the following command in your Terminal: